 Joan of Arc

-Lord has assigned to you.
-It is high time for women to let their lights shine; to bring out their talents that have been hidden away rusting, and use them for the glory of God, and do with their might what their hands find to do, trusting God for strength,
+the work the Lord has assigned to you.
+It is high time for women to let their lights shine; to bring out their talents that have been hidden away rusting, and use them for the glory of God, and do with their might what their hands find to do, trusting God

 "Let us not plead weakness; God will use the weak things of the world to confound the wise.
 We are sons and daughters of the Most High God.
 Should we not honor our high calling

 and do all we can to save those who sit in the valley and shadow of death?
 Did He not send Moses, Aaron – Miriam to be your leaders?
 Barak dared not meet the enemy unless Deborah led the van.
 The Lord raised up men, women, and children of His own choosing

 – Hannah, Hulda, Ana, Phoebe, Narcissus, Tryphena, Persis, Julia, the Marys and the sisters who co-labored with Paul.
 Is it less becoming for women to labor in Christ's Kingdom and vineyard now than it was then?" – Maria Woodworth-Etter